MicrosoftDocs/appcenter-docs/docs/dashboard/bugtracker/index.md

    1. For Jira:

       1. Login with your Jira credentials (username, password and base URL) and click **Add**.
 Please see here on [how to find your base URL](https://confluence.atlassian.com/adminjiraserver071/configuring-the-base-url-802593107.html).
-      > Note: If you are using Jira with [Two-Step Verification](https://confluence.atlassian.com/cloud/secure-your-account-with-two-step-verification-939505063.html), create an [API token in Jira](https://confluence.atlassian.com/cloud/api-tokens-938839638.html) and use that as your password.
+      > Note: Jira has [deprecated basic authentication](https://developer.atlassian.com/cloud/jira/platform/deprecation-notice-basic-auth-and-cookie-based-auth/).
+Instead of typing in your password, you must create an [API token in Jira](https://confluence.atlassian.com/cloud/api-tokens-938839638.html) and use that as your password.
-      2. Select which Jira projects to integrate the bug tracker with and click **Next**.
+      1. Select which Jira projects to integrate the bug tracker with and click **Next**.
-      3. Under **Add bug tracker**, fill in the fields for **Number of crashes** and click **Add**:
+      2. Under **Add bug tracker**, fill in the fields for **Number of crashes** and click **Add**:
          - Number of crashes is a threshold you can set for the minimum number of crashes to happen in a crash group before a ticket is created in Jira.

              ![How to add a bug tracker for Jira](media/addBugTrackerJira.gif)